cyxzheng/cyxzheng.github.io/_projects/crux.md

 ### Testing "Pay Bills"

+I wanted to test if people were able to easily add and manage their bills in one location.

 Being Canadian, I thought that the bill pay system would be similar in America.
 I was used to adding my bills to my mobile banking app, and my bank would ACH the funds to that account.
 What ensued was that people were… not used to this way of doing things.

 <div class="case-image"><img src="/assets/images/projects/crux/bills1.png" data-zoom="zoom"></div>